ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ![Screen arrow buttons](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/screen_buttons.png)

-Try clicking the button before pressing play.
-You will notice that you can't click them.
-This is because the play button screen, which covers the whole screen, has a CSS `z-index` property of 1.
-Once you click play, the play button screen CSS `visibility` property is set to hidden, which allows you to press the arrow buttons.
+Try clicking a button before pressing "Play".
+You will notice that you can't click the arrow buttons.
+This is because the play button screen, which covers the whole screen, has a CSS `z-index` property of `1`.
+Once you click "Play", the play button screen CSS `visibility` property is set to hidden, and you will be able to press the arrow buttons.

 Now let's add some JavaScript click event listeners and some functions to make our arrow buttons work on desktop and mobile.
 Our code is going to look quite complex because we use some extra functions and `setTimeout` to allow the player box to continuously move when the arrow button is held down.
-This is a better user experience than having to continuously tap or click the button to move in one direction.
+This makes for a better user experience than having to continuously tap or click the button to move in one direction.
 Add the following global variable to the top of the `script.js` file:

 ```javascript
 const keyBtns = document.querySelectorAll(".keys-container button");